hasan-moni-321/Interactive-Care-Assignment/README.md

 Note: model size is 433.9 MB.
 That is large size of model.
 For that I kept the model in my Google Drive.
+I used only 15 pdf files for running script.py file.
+Those 15 pdf file are located in the input_data directory.